Mostofa-Abedin/ShekhMostofaAbedin_T1A3/README.md

 - Language - Python 3.10.12
 - Interpreter - VScode

+### Modules used

+**Python modules:**

+- csv - Used to handle CSV file operations.
+- sys - Used for system-specific parameters and functions (used in upload_file.py).
+- datetime - Used to work with dates (used in estimate_price.py).
+- math - Used for mathematical operations (used in estimate_price.py).

+**Custom modules:**

+- upload_file - It contains the upload_file function and car_database dictionary.
+- search_database - It contains the search_database function.
+- append_database - It contains the append_database function.
+- estimate_price - It contains the estimate_price function.
+- find_cars_by_budget - It contains the find_cars_by_budget function

 ### Style Guide

-Code for this project was written adhering to PEP8 guidelines as it it is the most universally used convention.
-Reference to the PEP8 guidelines: https://peps.python.org/pep-0008/
+The code for this project adheres to the PEP 8 guidelines, which is the most widely adopted Python style guide.
+Using PEP 8 makes the code is readable, consistent, and maintainable.

+- **Indentation:** At each indentation level 4 spaces.
+- **Line Length:** Each line was limited to a maximum of 79 characters.
+- **Naming Conventions:** Use snake_case for functions and variables.
+- **Whitespace:** Avoid extraneous whitespace in the code.
+- Please refer to the PEP 8 guidelines here https://peps.python.org/pep-0008/

 # <strong style="color:salmon"> Introduction </strong>

 ### Car Dealership Management System

 Welcome to the Car Dealership management system!
 This application allows users to manage a car database.
 Users are able to upload car data, search for cars, add new cars, estimate used car prices and find cars within a specific budget.
+Hope you find the application to your liking!

 # <strong style="color:salmon"> Requirements </strong>